 The next year, the Thirteenth Amendment was ratified, ending slavery throughout the country.
 The Bureau of Refugees, Freedmen, and Abandoned Lands, colloquially known as the Freedmen’s Bureau, was created to assist the 4 million people, formerly enslaved, who were now displaced, dispossessed, and denied access to the remaining social and economic structures of the United States.
 Dr. Crumpler moved to Richmond, Virginia, to serve as a physician with the bureau, allowing her the opportunity to “become acquainted with the diseases of women and children.”

-When her tenure with the agency was completed, she returned to the Boston neighborhood of Hyde Park to private practice.
+When her tenure with the agency was completed, she seems to have lived in Boston for a time and in Delaware.
+Eventually, she returned to the Boston neighborhood of Hyde Park to private practice.
 From this came what might have been the first medical book written for women by a Black woman physician, A Book of Medical Discourses: In Two Parts,” published in 1883.
 The first part covered illnesses of children from infancy to five years, and those of “women and youth of both sexes” in the second.
 It was a sort of early Our Bodies, Ourselves for readers who might want to better care for themselves and their children.